ArmaanSethi/afro-index/README.md

 ## The Story

 On October 5, 2024, Manchester United fan **Frank Ilett** made a bold vow: he would not cut his hair until United won 5 games in a row.
-As of today, Frank is still waiting.
+As of today, **443+ days later**, Frank is still waiting.
 His hair grows longer with each disappointing result.

 Meanwhile, we've been tracking every other team in the world that has managed to achieve this seemingly impossible feat.
 Spoiler alert: it's a lot of teams.